 Timothy Murphy was a sniper who changed history.
-At the pivotal second Battle of Saratoga, American Colonel Daniel Morgan observed British General Frazer rallying troops.
-Morgan pointed out the troublesome General and called for Murphy to “do your duty.”
+At the pivotal second Battle of Saratoga, American Colonel Daniel Morgan observed British General Fraser rallying troops.
+Morgan pointed out the troublesome General and called for Murphy to, “Do your duty.”

-Murphy climbed a tree, and made his calculations for “Kentucky windage,” as well as the drop of the bullet.
+Murphy climbed a tree and made his calculations for “Kentucky windage,” as well as the drop of the bullet.
 The distance was estimated by some to be 500 yards.
-Murphy fired and Frazer dropped from his horse.
-Frazer’s second in command immediately came forward and Murphy needed no further directives.
+Murphy fired and Fraser dropped from his horse.
+Fraser’s second in command immediately came forward and Murphy needed no further directives.
 He shot him from his horse also.
 These impossible shots deeply demoralized the enemy and helped lead to an American victory, which convinced the French to enter the war on the side of the Americans.

-During the Civil War, Hiram Berdan recruited a regiment of sharpshooters that were selected for their extraordinary skills.
-These soldiers were issued Whitworth, or Sharps rifles equipped with scopes.
+During the Civil War, Hiram Berdan recruited a regiment of sharpshooters who were selected for their extraordinary skills.
+These soldiers were issued Whitworth or Sharps rifles equipped with scopes.
 They dressed in green for camouflage.
-The “First US Sharpshooters” were so effective that often an entire battery of cannons would be directed to fire upon one well-placed Union Sniper.
+The “first U.S. sharpshooters” were so effective that often an entire battery of cannons would be directed to fire upon one well-placed Union sniper.